 In defeat, we considered our shopping options.
 One son was ready to go to another store and the other wanted to price an animal robot toy he thought might be in the doll section.
 I followed along as they trudged through your toy department.

-In all honesty I had no hope in moving to the doll section.
-My daughters favorite colors might be pink and purple, but she does not play with dolls.
-She only has older brothers, and has always enjoyed engaging in whatever they were playing.
+In all honesty, I had no hope while moving to the doll section.
+My daughter’s favorite colors might be pink and purple, but she does not play with dolls.
+She only has older brothers and has always enjoyed engaging in whatever they were playing.
 The one Christmas she asked for a doll, I was overjoyed.
 When weeks went by and she didn’t play with it, I questioned why she had asked for it.
 She explained she had wanted it for when her friends came over, as she knew they would like it.

-I don’t mind my daughters choice of toys.
-I’m not a parent to push gender issues one direction or the other.
+I don’t mind my daughter’s choice of toys.
+I’m not a parent that pushes gender issues in one direction or the other.
 I’m just a mom that wants to allow my daughter to learn and grow and become the woman God wants her to be.

 With one son in particular not easily satisfied with a vague answer, I’m writing to you Walmart.
-Oh I tried to suggest it all had something to do with sales and marketing, but was met with further questions.
-I attempted to do some brief searches for sales statistic based on retail store lay out, but I did not find an answer.
-Finally I assured my boys that if a seven-year old girl could write Lego to question why there were not female figures as scientist or females going on adventures, and Lego responded with a product change, we could ask Walmart about their stores toy department lay out.
+Oh, I tried to suggest it all had something to do with sales and marketing but was met with further questions.
+I attempted to do some brief searches for sales statistics based on retail store layout, but I did not find an answer.
+Finally, I assured my boys that if a seven-year-old girl could write Lego to question why there were not female figures as scientists or females going on adventures, and Lego responded with a product change, we could ask Walmart about their store’s toy department layout.
 So Walmart, why is there a separate section for pink toys?

-Oh, and beings I’m writing, can you tell me why the womens intimate apparel is directly next the boys socks and underwear?
+Oh, and beings I’m writing, can you tell me why the women’s intimate apparel is directly next to the boy’s socks and underwear?
 I won’t begin to tell you the interesting questions I’ve had from my sons about that.

 Kind Regards ~ A Concerned Mother